pytgcalls/pytgcalls/README.md

 ```

 ## Features
-- Prebuilt wheels for macOS, Linux and Windows.
+- Prebuilt wheels for macOS, Linux, and Windows.
-- Supporting all type of MTProto libraries: Pyrogram, Telethon and Hydrogram.
+- Supporting all types of MTProto libraries: Pyrogram, Telethon, and Hydrogram.
 - Work with voice chats in channels and chats.
 - Join as channels or chats.
-- Mute/unmute, pause/resume, stop/play, volume control and more...
+- Mute/unmute, pause/resume, stop/play, volume control, and more...

 ## Requirements
 - Python 3.7 or higher.